luxasky/mernStackApp/README.md

 📉 Test Results:

-✅The user should be redirected to the updated `Home` page, showing the welcome message.
+✅ The user should be redirected to the updated `Home` page, showing the welcome message.
-CHECK !!! - A welcome message should be displayed.
+✅ A welcome message is displayed.

 ### Test Case 2: **User Registration**